The partial sum process of orthogonal expansion as geometric rough process with Fourier series as an example---an improvement of Menshov-Rademacher theorem: Main Result

 One might be tempted to ask whether all $L^{2}$ Fourier series have finite $ 2 $-variation a.e., which, however, is not true.
-It is proved in \cite{R. Jones} that there exists a bounded function, such that the partial sum process of its Fourier series has infinite $2$-variation a.e..
-In \cite{L. Allison}, they generalized the result in \cite{R. Jones} to all complete orthonormal systems.
-Both results rely on nontrivial estimates on $2$ -variation of partial sum process of i.i.d. sequences, i.e.\cite{J. Qian} and \cite{L. Allison2}.
+It is proved in \cite{R. Jones} that there exists a bounded function, whose Fourier series has infinite $2$-variation a.e..
+Their proof relies on nontrivial estimates on $ 2 $-variation of partial sum process of i.i.d. sequences, \cite{J. Qian}.
 In this paper, we provide a self-contained proof, where we use the upper semi-continuity of cumulative distribution function of $p$-variation.
-This example is constructed without knowledge of \cite{R. Jones} or \cite{L. Allison}, nor the results in \cite{J. Qian} or \cite{L. Allison2}.
+This example is constructed without knowledge of \cite{R. Jones}, nor the result in \cite{J. Qian}.